no0bRus/blog/about.md

 title: About
 permalink: /about/
 ---
-Hello.
-This is my personal blog powered by jekyll.
-I hope you will find what you are looking for.
-Perhaps you will find it here, who knows ;)
+My personal blog powered by jekyll.